"They condemn what they do not understand."

 CMMN A201 - Digital Communication

-This course examines and analyzes the character of emerging media networks, particularly “social” media and Web 2.0 applications, the relationship between the networks, and the tools and concepts of each.
-Emergent and innovative media are blurring distinctions between mass and interpersonal communications channels.
-We take an experiential approach to digital media making and develop a practical understanding of what combination of networks is best for producing and desseminating communication messages.
+This is an experimental course.
+This course examines and analyzes the character of emerging media forms and structures, particularly social media and Web 2.0 applications, the relationship between the forms, and the tools and concepts of each.
+Through readings, on-line research, and hands-on applied projects, we take an experiential approach to digital media making within each form and a practical understanding of what combination of forms is best for producing and desseminating communication messages.
 Throughout, we engage and critically evalute the relationship between emerging media and existing mass media networks.
+The class culminates in collaborative group projects, in the groups’ choice of media, to accomplish an assigned communication task.

 FINE ARTS 2000 – Computers and the Arts